 Activity 1 Pilot

 450+ students participated in our pilot.
-We split the sample into a treatment group (two sections of a first-year CS seminar) and a control group (one section of the seminar).
-All participants received a voluntary pre-activity survey two weeks prior to the pilot as well as a voluntary post-activity survey one week following the pilot.
+We split the sample into two groups: Treatment A and Treatment B. All participants received a voluntary pre-activity survey two weeks prior to the pilot as well as a voluntary post-activity survey one week following the pilot.

 Activity 1 Evaluation